getporter/porter/docs/content/slides/pack-your-bags/index.md

 --

-* MSI for the Cloud?
+* MSI for the Cloud
 --

 * It's a Docker Image
 --